 - TENS waveforms should not be used on patients who have cardiac demand pacemakers.

-For specific precautions and detailed information regarding the proper use of electrotherapy, please refer to the user manual for your electrotherapy device.
+For specific precautions and detailed information regarding the proper use of electrotherapy, it’s recommended to refer to the user manual for your clinic’s specific electrotherapy device.
 We publish the user manual for the Intelect Legend XT Electrotherapy and Combination Therapy Systems as a convenience.

 Electrotherapy is a popular pain-relieving modality in rehabilitation because it has broad applicable use without the unnecessary or sometimes unpleasant side effects that oral painkillers and anti-inflammatory medications may cause.
 From treating professional athletes recovering from at work injuries to patients suffering from chronic pain conditions, electrical stimulation is a great choice for safe, non-invasive pain management.